sgprpay/dash/doc/tor.md

 Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-Sgpr Core has been updated to make use of this.
+Sgpr has been updated to make use of this.

-This means that if Tor is running (and proper authorization is available), Sgpr Core automatically creates a hidden service to listen on, without manual configuration.
+This means that if Tor is running (and proper authorization is available), Sgpr automatically creates a hidden service to listen on, without manual configuration.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if Sgpr Core is listening, and a connection to Tor can be made.
+This new feature is enabled by default if Sgpr is listening, and a connection to Tor can be made.
 It can be configured with the `-listenonion`, `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.